Swayamvaram (1972 film): Legacy

 Swayamvaram pioneered the new wave cinema movement in Malayalam cinema.
 The film did not feature any dance numbers, comedy or melodramatic scenes, which were "usual ingredients" of films at that time, but it introduced viewers to then unknown techniques of film presentation, in which it was not merely used for "story-telling".
 It was an inevitable development for Malayalam cinema, as the film focused mainly on cinema rather than its story.
 The film also introduced film-goers to a new cinematic art through the impulses generated by the film, which in turn were more important than the film itself.
 The film is also said to have divided Malayalam films into three different categories, "uncompromising art films", "compromising films" which aimed at commercial success but tried maintaining a good deal of the artistic qualities, and the "commercial films" which purely aimed at box office success.
 Film critic Kozhikodan included Swayamvaram on his list of the 10 best Malayalam movies of all time.

 Through Swayamvaram, Gopalakrishnan became the first Indian director to use sound as a leitmotif (a recurring musical theme).
 The film provided a new experience to Indian cinema-goers, as it used ample amounts of natural sounds with a minimalistic background score.

 Noted critic and film director Vijayakrishnan mentioned that Devadas's sound mixing work was one of the major attractions of the film.
 Considerable use of natural sound, apart from background music, was new for Malayalam cinema.
 Cast performances were also praised by critics.
-Bharath Gopi received considerable attention even for his minimal screen appearance.
+Bharat Gopy received considerable attention even for his minimal screen appearance.
 Though Madhu had acted previously in several films, including Ramu Kariat's National Award-winning film, Chemmeen (1965), Swayamvaram marked a turning point in his career.

 The National Film Archive of India has digitally restored the film, and the restored version with improved subtitles in English was screened at the International Film Festival of India in November 2012.
 Also, the University of Wisconsin–Milwaukee has acquired all of Gopalakrishnan's features, including Swayamvaram, to restore and preserve.